ACCESS-NRI/access-cm3-config-docs/README.md

+## Temporary README
+This is a temporary README until the documentation and configuration pages are finalised.

-Current URL for config docs is (this is not the permanant home): https://access-nri.github.io/access-cm3-config-docs/
+Current config docs (temporary location): https://access-nri.github.io/access-cm3-config-docs/

-See this comment for how to add content: https://github.com/ACCESS-NRI/access-cm3-config-docs/pull/2#issue-3546869818
+For now, see this PR comment for details on how to add content: https://github.com/ACCESS-NRI/access-cm3-config-docs/pull/2#issue-3546869818